Gyeeta/gyeeta.github.io/docs/monitor/termsused.md

 <div class="card__body">
 <p>
-An Interconnected Service Group in Gyeeta refers to 2 or more services which have the same executable name and same Cluster Names and which are connected to one another in a mesh style network.
-Gyeeta assumes these services act as a Service Cluster.
+An Interconnected Service Group in Gyeeta refers to 2 or more services which have the same executable name and same Cluster Names and which are connected to one another in a <i>mesh</i> style network.
+Gyeeta assumes these services act as a Service Group.
 </p>
 </div>
 </div>